mynar7/blog/content/blog/all-i-know-about-podcasting/index.md

 In our case, we're aiming to help early career developers.
 We try to do the same and provide simple explanations for technical concepts as well as provide career advice geared toward juniors.

+The point here is to produce content your audience wants to hear, and not just talk about the things you want to talk about.

 <a name="prep"></a>

 ### Prepare for your Episodes beforehand